sait-its/awesome-cprg-217/README.md

 *   **Python 3.10+:** Ensure you have a recent version of Python 3 installed.
 *   **Python package management tools:** pip, uv.
 *   **Python virtual environments:** venv, uv.
-*   **Text Editor/IDE:** A good editor like VS Code, PyCharm, Sublime Text, or NeoVim is recommended.
+*   **Text Editor/IDE:** A good editor like VS Code, PyCharm, Sublime Text, or NeoVim.
 *   **Terminal Emulator:** Windows Terminal, WezTerm, kitty, Ghostty, iTerm2.
 *   **Operating Systems:** Access to both a Linux environment (physical machine, or VM in VMware Workstaion) and a Windows environment will be necessary to complete all units.
 *   **Required Libraries:** Specific Python libraries like `os`, `sys`, `subprocess`, `json`, `pywin32` (for Windows), `socket`, and potentially Ansible-related Python libraries will be used.